kartondoos/pihole/README.md

 # Linux
-This guide is based on armbian 21.08.1 focal
+This guide is based on armbian  buster

 # setup static ip
 nmcli con